mprins/dokuwiki-plugin-snow/CONTRIBUTING.md

 Also note that in providing a contribution you will provide the author of this plugin free use and copyright of your contribution and the right to distribute your contribution unde the same terms as the rest of the plugin's code.

+Removing the copyright notice will result in your pull request being rejected.